What is an Audit Risk Model?

 3. Acceptable Audit Risk

-Acceptable audit risk is the auditor’s willingness to release an unqualified opinion on financial statements that can be materially misstated.
+Acceptable audit risk is the auditor’s level of risk that they are willing to accept to release an unqualified opinion on financial statements that can be materially misstated.
 Unqualified audit opinions state that financial statements are presumed to be free from material misstatements.

 4. Detection Risk